 It would be impossible to tell the sorry tale of the US’s misadventures in the Marshall Islands without introducing the Lojwa Animals and the Atomic Clean-Up Vets of Enewetak.
 Between 1946 and 1958 the US detonated 67 nuclear weapons on Bikini and Enewetak, averaged out, the equivalent of a weapon like that dropped on Hiroshima, every single day for twelve straight years.
 Testing began on Enewetak in 1948.
 In the next ten years, there would be 43 separate blasts, just on this atoll, 22 in 1958 alone, as the pace of weapons design sped up and the production of plutonium multiplied rapidly.
 The US was also spurred on by the prospect of a testing moratorium.
 The rush was on to produce ever more powerful, efficient but, most importantly, deliverable weapons.
 Enewetak rapidly became the most radioactive place on Earth.
 The Nevada Test Site was a garden party by comparison.
-These are the men who lived and worked in that environment; these are The Glow By Nighters.
+These are the men who lived, ate and worked in that environment; these are The Glow By Nighters.

 When the Chernobyl power station blew it’s reactor apart in 1986, spreading radiation over much of Russia, Europe, and Scandinavia, it was considered to be the worst accident of its kind in history.
 What few realize is that Chernobyl pails into utter insignificance in comparison to the accumulated fallout of all the tests in the Marshalls.
 Nobody had bothered to assemble a record of fallout amounts in the RMI, and certainly not to release them to the public.
 The tests were conducted at this location, in the far Western Pacific, specifically because it was so removed from other centers of civilization, out of sight and beyond most people’s caring.

 Studies by the CDC and others have suggested that Chernobyl would have to rip itself apart a staggering three thousand times over in order to even come close to the accumulated contamination on these atolls.
 The 15 megaton Castle Bravo test alone irreversibly contaminated Bikini and spread radiation to as many as 28 other atolls, to one degree or another.
 Bikini is still uninhabitable as we speak, though fruitless attempts have been made to resettle it.
-Many radioactive isotopes have half-lives measured in just a few decades; plutonium, on the other hand, lingers for a full 24,000 years.
-We can take another look in 26017 AD
+Many radioactive isotopes have half-lives measured in just a few decades; plutonium, on the other hand, lingers for a full 240,000 years.
+We can take another look in 242017 AD.

 In 1972, the US decided to try and remediate the damage done to Enewetak.
 A radiological study had been performed by an AEC team on the entire atoll and found that at least six of the northern islands were highly contaminated, including Lojwa, where as many as 2600 of the remediation crews were to be stationed as well as Enjebi, Aomon, Runit and Bijire.

-To the north and south of Lojwa were islands that had seen extensive weapons testing.
+To the immediate north and south of Lojwa were islands that had seen extensive weapons testing.
 Regardless, in 1977 a labor force of 8033 army, navy, air force servicemen and civilians began to arrive on the atoll.
 Many were ‘voluntold’ in forces vernacular; they had little choice but to go where they were told.
 According to their testimony to me, it seems that few, if any of these servicemen were ever informed of exactly what it was they were moving around; as far as they were concerned, it was just another construction project of the massive scale many of them were used to, albeit one with a difference, on a remote coral atoll in the Pacific.
 It seemed like a decent gig, without much danger, reasonable downtime, and in a beautiful, tropical location, with a picture postcard island lagoon and palm trees.
 The men were simply told not to eat any of the local seafood or vegetation on any of the islands.
 And that appears to be the extent of their indoctrination to the most dangerous place on Earth.
 According to many of them, the canteens routinely ignored the order regarding the local fish.
-On the lighter side, some of the bulldozer drivers would chase the many resident sharks along the beach for recreation.
+On the lighter side, some of the bulldozer drivers could chase the many resident sharks along the beach for recreation.

 Can Do Company – the sign on the right reads: We have done so much with so little for so long that now we can do any thing with nothing.